Hoyasumii/avengers-endgame/README.md

 PETER PARKER: Mr. Stark?
 [He runs up to his fallen mentor.
 Tears start to form in his eyes] Hey– Mr. Stark?
 Can you hear me?
 It's Peter.
 Hey.
 We won, Mr. Stark– We won, Mr. Stark.
 We won.
 You did it, sir.
 You did it.
 [He kneels]

 [Tony is unresponsive.
-Peter breaks down and hu
+Peter breaks down and hug